awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToPostgreSQLInstance.md

 ## Using psql to connect to your RDS for PostgreSQL DB instance<a name="USER_ConnectToPostgreSQLInstance.psql"></a>

 You can use a local instance of the psql command line utility to connect to a RDS for PostgreSQL DB instance\.
 You need either PostgreSQL or the psql client installed on your client computer\.

+You can download the PostgreSQL client from the [PostgreSQL](https://www.postgresql.org/download/) website\.
+Follow the instructions specific to your operating system version to install psql\.

 To connect to your RDS for PostgreSQL DB instance using psql, you need to provide host \(DNS\) information, access credentials, and the name of the database\.